-A PDF of the Dissertation must be submitted via Inspera by noon on Monday of Week 5 of Trinity Term.
-A completed and signed Declaration of Authorship form (see Appendix 3B) must be emailed to the Course Coordinator by the same deadline.
-You will receive detailed instruction about this, including a link to Inspera, in early Trinity Term.
+A PDF of the Dissertation must be submitted via Inspera by noon on Tuesday of Week 5 of Trinity Term.
+A completed and signed Declaration of Authorship form (see Appendix 3B: Declaration of Authorship) must be emailed to the Course Co-ordinator by the same deadline.